 My La is a planner with the Los Angeles Department of City Planning.
 Her professional experience focuses around environmental consulting, GIS, and transportation planning.
 She has been working on updating the City’s Mobility Plan since October 2011.
 She obtained her BA from UCLA in Geography/Environmental Studies and her Masters from Cal Poly Pomona in Urban & Regional Planning with a research focus on pedestrian safety and urban form.
 As a native Angeleno, My grew up in East Los Angeles and understands the value of having a high quality environment.
 My appreciates the days where she can explore the city on foot, which is pretty much everyday.

-Jeri Dye Lynch, President and Founder of the Conor Lynch Foundation, became a pedestrian and driver safety advocate in 2010 after her 16 year old son, Conor, was killed by a distracted non-licensed, hit-and-run 18 year old driver on October 19, 2010 while he was crossing the street during cross country training for his high school.
-Since Conor’s untimely death, Jeri has advocated locally, as well as traveled widely to bring national awareness to the dangers of distracted driving.
+Jeri Dye Lynch, President and Founder of the Conor Lynch Foundation, became a pedestrian and driver safety advocate in 2010 after her 16 year-old son, Conor, was killed by a distracted, non-licensed, hit-and-run 18 year-old driver on October 19, 2010 while he was crossing the street during cross country training for his high school.
 Jeri’s ongoing efforts to promote safety awareness include; a PSA about Conor’s Story; a PSA by actor/comedian David Koechner about the dangers of distracted driving; Teen Driver Safety Fairs; School Assemblies; and her labor of love, the Annual 5K Run/Walk In Honor of Conor, which takes place during National Teen Driver Safety Week, ironically the same week Conor was killed.
 Jeri is a graduate of USC and Southwestern law school and was a practicing litigator from 1986-2001.
-Jeri is currently the President, CEO and COO of her family’s private school business, Pinecrest Schools, which has 6 campuses located in both Los Angeles and Ventura Counties.
-Pinecrest has been operating for over 62 years and enrolls students from preschool to eighth grade.
-In addition to Conor, Jeri is the mother of two sons Riley (19) a Freshman at the University of San Francisco, and Parker (17) who is currently a senior at Notre Dame High School.
+Jeri was the President, CEO and COO of her family’s private school business, Pinecrest Schools, which had 6 campuses located in both Los Angeles and Ventura Counties.
+Pinecrest operated for over 62 years and enrolled students from preschool to eighth grade.
+In addition to Conor, Jeri is the mother of two sons, Riley and Parker.

 Alba Peña, MURP, is the Senior Program Coordinator at National Health Foundation.
 She currently works towards healthy community initiatives in South Los Angeles and has partnered with various community organizations to achieve policy, system, and environmental changes that include improved pedestrian infrastructure.
 Alba enjoys working with youth and community members, teaching them the synergy between planning and public health and how to use 3D Sketch up modeling tool to reimagine their streets.
 Alba graduated with her Masters in Urban Regional Planning from the UCLA Luskin School of Public Affairs and has over 9 years of experience working on community engagement in the City of Los Angeles.
 Her passion continues to be visiting other countries and documenting their efforts in creating walkable communities.
 Alba also sits on the board for California Walks.